enaon/ninebot-one-nRF52/p8-nb/README.md

 the first two files are a one time process, the last file is the espruino firmware image, and one could update just that in the future.

-More info on daflasher and how to use here:
+More info on daflasher and how to use:

 https://www.youtube.com/watch?v=gUVEz-pxhgg

-More info on p8 and espruino here:
+More info on p8 and espruino:

 https://github.com/fanoush/ds-d6/tree/master/espruino/DFU/P8